Vietnam.vn - Nền tảng quảng bá Việt Nam

 hoang-duc.jpg

 Goalkeeper Nguyen Filip (Hanoi Police) also shared that the biggest difference between European and Vietnamese players is the willingness to leave.
-For young players in Europe, going abroad is an inevitable goal to develop their career, while in Vietnam, many still choose to stay to maintain their image, not considering it a necessary path to maturity.
+For young players in Europe, going abroad is an inevitable goal to develop their careers, while in Vietnam, many still choose to stay to maintain their image, not yet considering it a necessary path to maturity.

-Inspirational stories from volleyball
+Inspirational stories from volleyball.

-Source: https://hanoimoi.vn/Vietnamese-player-ra-nuoc-ngoai-thi-dau-thieu-ban-linh-hay-thieu-niem-tin-709693.html
+Source: https://hanoimoi.vn/cau-thu-viet-nam-ra-nuoc-ngoai-thi-dau-thieu-ban-linh-hay-thieu-niem-tin-709693.html

 Comment (0)